freedogski/Base-Score-Helper/Base_Score_Helper_bookmarklet_Readme.md

 ## To Use

 1. Open Judge Click Tool
-2. Click you Bookmarklet (see instructions below)
+2. Click your Bookmark (see instructions below)

    Note: Bookmarklet tool will only activate with Judge Click - deactivated for other URLs (will warn with "Tool only runs on judge.click")

 ---